|| Phone: 858 534-5277 |

 In 1993 Tom joined the faculty of the California Institute of the Arts as Technical Director of the computer music studios.
 Here he continued his work with SoundHack and spectral techniques, teaching courses in computer music, programming and audio engineering.
 Tom also directed the design and construction of CalArts' Dizzy Gillespie Recording Studios.

-In 2004 he rejoined the faculty of UCSD in the Department of Music and serves as Studio Director.
+In 2004 he rejoined the faculty of UC San Diego in the Department of Music and serves as Studio Director.
 Most recently Tom has released SoundHack Spectral Shapers, the first of a planned set of three plugin bundles to bring extreme spectral processing to the VST, AU and RTAS formats.